Handle malicious file detection results

 ImportantMultiple rules use OR logic — a file is whitelisted if it matches any rule.

-Each rule consists of the following four fields:
+Each rule consists of the following fields:

 File information field: Match files by File Name, File MD5, SHA256, or the Bucket Name where the file is stored.